The Story of Zachary's Law

 Several years ago the idea of Zachary's Law was born.
 In Pennsylvania, if you commit 3rd degree murder of a child the sentencing guidelines offer a wide ranged sentence of 6-40 years.
 There isn't a separate sentence that makes for a stiffer punishment if you murder a child.
 In Pennsylvania murder is murder.
 However because of the passage of Jessica's Law several years ago, if you violently sexually assault a child the sentence begins at 10 years and can range to life in prison.
 We knew the law couldn't actually intend to deliver a lighter sentence for the murder of a child.
 We felt like we had to step up and be a voice for this inequality in the law.

 Let me preface the rest of this story with telling you that I am just a mom...
 Zachary's mom.
 I am not a law maker.
 I actually didn't even know the first thing about how to make a law.
-The extent of my knowledge was I'm Just a Bill, from Schoolhouse Rock. :)
+The extent of my knowledge was I'm Just a Bill, from Schoolhouse Rock and a quick google search: PA how to make a law.
+The result was this PDF, that I printed out and kept on my nightstand as a reference.
+It's how I knew what questions to ask.

 After waiting I thought that there had to be something that I could do.
 I had researched and learned a few important things.